-ESG: The ESG Allocation will continue to make available resources in communities to assist those who are homeless or at risk of homelessness.
-The need for continuation of this service is evident by the Annual Point in Time Survey, and to continue the work being done to end homelessness accross the state.
+The ESG Allocation will continue to make available resources in communities to assist those who are homeless or at risk of homelessness.
+The need for continuation of this service is evident by the Annual Point in Time Survey, and to continue the work being done to end homelessness across the state.
+The State LHC utilizes a geographic allocation formula for the distribution of the State's ESG funding to ensure that funding is made available to all regions of the state.
+The state funding will be awarded through a competitive process to applicants that describe and document the need.

-Annual Action Plan 2017 44
+Annual Action Plan 2019